-- 4. The foregoing provisions will also be applicable to proxies granted by shareholders for General Meetings by post, electronic communication or any other form of remote communication. - 5.
-According to the provisions of the Articles of Association, physical or online personal attendance of the General Meeting by a given shareholder will annul any postal or electronic vote cast by the same shareholder.
-Similarly, physical or online personal attendance by the represented shareholder will be deemed to revoke any proxy granted by electronic correspondence or any other form of remote communication contemplated in the Regulations of the General Meetingnotice of call.
+4. The foregoing provisions will also be applicable to proxies granted by shareholders for General Meetings by post, electronic communication or any other form of remote communication.

+5. According to the provisions of the Articles of Association, physical or online personal attendance of the General Meeting by a given shareholder will annul any postal or electronic vote cast by the same shareholder.
+Similarly, physical or online personal attendance by the represented shareholder will be deemed to revoke any proxy granted by electronic correspondence or any other form of remote communication contemplated in the notice of call.